vkbinfo/udacityNeighborhood/README.md

 > Developed for Project 5 of the **Udacity Full-Stack Web Developer Nanodegree**. 🎓

+# How To Use

+1. Click here to try it out: ➡  <http://vkbinfo.github.io/udacityNeighborhood/> or Fork this repository and load the index file into your browser.
+2. Click on any of the places on the map / sidebar for more information
+3. Type in the white bar if you only want to see a few of the places listed on the map to make it easier to spot.
+4. You can click on any marker to see the related information in a pop up window.
+5. You can also click on any list item and this will bounce the related marker and also will pop up the marker information above marker.

 This is the **Udacity Neighborhood Map Project**.
 It's intended as a challenge to put together a website from various APIs.
 This includes making function calls to Google Maps and other location-based services like Foursquare. 🔰

 Included is a list of my and my friends' favorite restaurants and hangouts in the Mangalore area of Karnataka. 🍽 🍲